leangjia/blender_docs/manual/physics/fluid/type/domain/cache.rst

    Modular
-      The cache will be baked step by step: The bake operators for this type are spread across various panels within the domain settings (e.g. the bake operator for the mesh can be found in the mesh panel).
+      The cache will be baked step by step: The bake operators for this type are spread across various panels within the domain settings (e.g. the bake tool for the mesh can be found in the Mesh panel).

    All
-      The cache will be baked with a single operator.
+      The cache will be baked with a single invocation.
 All selected settings will be considered during this bake.
-      The bake operator for this type can be found in the cache panel.
+      The bake tool for this type can be found in the Cache panel.

 .. _bpy.types.FluidDomainSettings.cache_frame_start: